till213/SkyDolly/README.md

 * Simply click on "Play", "Pause" and seek in the timeline, just like with a single aircraft flight
 * Change the "user aircraft" (also during replay) to "jump from cockpit to cockpit"
-* Take control of the "user aircraft" by checking the "Fly user aircraft manually" checkbox
+* Take control of the "user aircraft" by selecting either "Take control" or "Fly with Formation" option

 #### Managing Formations

 * You may delete single aircrafts from a flight ("formation")
 * There must be at least one aircraft per flight, so the last aircraft cannot be deleted
+* Add a time offset to the selected aircraft ("multiplayer formation flight synchronisation")
 * To start a new, single-aircraft flight change back to the "Logbook" module (key F1) and click on "Record" (key R)

 Why don't you try it with one of the guided ["Tell Tours"](https://github.com/till213/Tell-Tours)? :)